Canada Disability Benefit in Alberta: The facts and how to take action

 We have several resources for you that will help you and your family advocate and engage with government decision-makers to prevent clawbacks related to the new CDB in Alberta.

-- Sample letter to government (download Word doc file here).
-A template to email relevant ministers, politicians and civil servants that is formatted as a call-to-action to prevent clawbacks from occurring.
-We encourage you to personalize this letter, letting the recipients know how the CDB will impact your family and why it is important that no provincial clawbacks occur.
+1. Sample letter to government.
+A document for you to use as a template to email to relevant ministers, politicians and civil servants that follows the same structure as the meeting handout but is formatted as a letter with a call-to-action to reverse the decision to claw back CDB.
+We encourage you to personalize this letter, letting the recipients know how the CDB will impact your family and why it is important that clawbacks stop.
+The letter includes as an attachment a brief that describes the real life consequences of this policy decision by spotlighting stories of AISH recipients across Alberta, “Losing the Canada Disability Benefit means losing hope for many Albertans.”

-- How to contact government about CDB clawbacks (download PDF here).
-Guidance on how to request a meeting with relevant ministers, MLAs, and civil servants in Alberta, and their contact information
+2. How to contact government about CDB clawbacks.
+Guidance on how to request a meeting with relevant ministers, MLAs, and civil servants in Alberta, and their contact information.

-- Meeting Handout (download Word doc file here).
+4. Meeting handout.
 A document that you may hand to the person you are talking to; it contains evidence and the key messages of this advocacy campaign.
 You can also send it by email in advance of your meeting.

-- Asks that government allow for recipients to get the full value of the CDB they are entitled to – in addition to their regular social assistance amount through programs such as AISH.
+• Asks that government allow for recipients to get the full value of the CDB they are entitled to – in addition to their regular social assistance amount through programs such as AISH (Assured Income for the Severely Handicapped).
 This change will ensure that the CDB may serve as a top-up, not a replacement of existing social assistance benefits.

 Thank you in advance for your advocacy.
 If you have any questions or need any assistance, please contact us at info@inclusionalberta.org or by calling 1-800-252-7556.